reactjs/react.dev/src/content/reference/react/Component.md

 ### `componentDidMount()` {/*componentdidmount*/}

-If you define the `componentDidMount` method, React will call it when your component is first added *(mounted)* to the screen.
+If you define the `componentDidMount` method, React will call it when your component is added *(mounted)* to the screen.
 This is a common place to start data fetching, set up subscriptions, or manipulate the DOM nodes.

 If you implement `componentDidMount`, you usually need to implement other lifecycle methods to avoid bugs.
 For example, if `componentDidMount` reads some state or props, you also have to implement [`componentDidUpdate`](#componentdidupdate) to handle their changes, and [`componentWillUnmount`](#componentwillunmount) to clean up whatever `componentDidMount` was doing.